 The relevant observation to conduct the empirical analysis should therefore be at the route level.
 Ideally, the econometrician should gather observations on several routes where both HSR and airlines are present.
-The dataset may be a cross-section or a panel.
+The dataset may be a crosssection or a panel.
 In case of a panel dataset, the time unit should be the maximum period during which transport fares proposed by all operators competing on the same route, demand, and number of competitors are constant, i.e., the equilibrium is unchanged.

 As specified above, the minimum information required to conduct the empirical analysis entails observing on each route, and for each operator, fares, demand, marginal costs, the time travel, and at least one variable on the quality of the service.
-As mentioned in section 4.1, these vari-
+As mentioned in section 4.1, these variables are usually difficult to obtain.
+While prices for all operators can nowadays be observed on a daily basis without much problem, difficulties start at the moment of obtaining information on demand.
+The econometrician may therefore have to get the data from data directly from the operators, but making all the data coincide (same route, same time period) is currently an almost insuperable task.9